Muslims-in-IT/ebilal/README.md

 ## Configure audio device and stream
 1. Modify settings.toml and update MOUNTS=["activestream"] to set streams to listen to (pick from livemasjid.com using the last word in the stream URL). e.g. MOUNTS=["greensidemasjid"]
-2. Audio device audio_device="" can be set to the value of the device name when running `sudo amixer` e.g. PCM or Headphone
+2. Audio device audio_device="" can be set to the value of the device name when running `sudo amixer` Default is "", other options to try: "PCM" or "Master"

 To check status:
 `sudo systemctl status ebilal.service`